Ayurveda Training Company

 Lesson 8 Putting it all together

-This lesson is a synthesis of all the lessons and shows us ways to use this classical Ayurveda knowledge in a practical way to cook and eat, including:
+This lesson is a synthesis of all the lessons and shows us ways to use this classical Ayurveda knowledge in a practical way to cook and eat, and includes:

 Call us - + 44 (0)1980 652563